Blog | Personal Finance

 Understanding the value of different types of education

-What you won’t learn in school is how money works.
+What you won’t learn in the school system is how money works.
 That takes a different kind of education.
 The kind of education you need in order to understand how money works is financial education.
 That comes from places like books, seminars, mentors, and trial and error in the real world.
 American education teaches us to be employees instead of our own bosses.
 It makes us workers instead of innovators.
 That’s a big reason why we call school a Rich Dad Scam.
-In fact, the rich use school to keep poor people poor.
+In fact, the rich use the school system to keep poor people poor.

 “But I studied money in college!”